kshama11103493/Twitter-clone/README.md

 9.Time ,tweet posted

-Step of installing SetUp in Ubuntu
+#Step of installing SetUp in Ubuntu

+#step 1:
-step 1:python is already there in ubuntu.You have to install pip
+python is already there in ubuntu.You have to install pip

 sudo apt-get install python-pip

 pip install -U pip

-Step 2: Install Django
+#Step 2: Install Django
 sudo apt-get install python-django

 now in terminal follow the path of project and run using command